golfbauer/SH-Travel/README.md

 With the **'-P full'** flag you tell gradle to run the npmBuild and copyFrontendToBuild tasks, which wil build and integrate our vue frontend into our jar file.
 **Note** that when you build your java application with your inte

-To run and test the jar file you need to navigate into **build/libs** there you should find a file called something like **wstgsh-0.0.1-SNAPSHOT.jar**.
-Run:

-> java -jar **name-of-jarfile**

-After this command a web application using our java backend will be hosted on **localhost:8080**.
-This application returns our vue frontend as its static content so if you enter:
-**localhost:8080** in your browser, you will see the vue application.